 It would be a grave mistake to analyse the Fortalitium Fidei in isolation and without taking into account both the historical context in which it was created and the immediate circumstances that led Espina to write between 1458 and 1464.
 This was a period of immense social stress for Castile; anti-converso tensions that had been simmering for decades were suddenly released during a revolt by the Old Christian citizens of Toledo in 1449.
 This revolt, during which the conversos were specifically targeted, was sparked by the fiscal demands of the Crown.
 The rebels sought to establish a racially discriminatory statute of limpieza de sangre barring “the descendants of the perverse lineage of the Jews” from positions of power in the town and an apologist for the rebels, the Bachiller Marcos García de Mora, vigorously defended the statute in a manuscript proclamation by arguing that converts descended from Jews were “naturally” (naturalmente) inclined to heresy, sinfulness and bad habits.
-The revolt was swiftly put down by the Crown and the Toledan statute of limpieza de sangre was abrogated by the Crown and sternly condemned by the Pope Nicolas V, who referred to Pauls’s call for unity and threatened severe punishments against the supporters of anti-converso discrimination in the bull Humani Generis Inimicus.
+The revolt was swiftly put down by the Crown and the Toledan statute of limpieza de sangre was abrogated by the Crown and sternly condemned by the Pope Nicolas V, who referred to Paul’s call for unity and threatened severe punishments against the supporters of anti-converso discrimination in the bull Humani Generis Inimicus.
 In spite of this strong initial response, the debate over the legitimacy of anti-converso discrimination did not end.
 The Crown’s failure to follow a consistent policy (Juan II ratified the village of Espinosa de los Monteros’ exclusion of conversos in 1452, for example) and an unsuccessful attempt to establish an Inquisition under royal control in 1461-2 failed to appease the rampant tensions in Castile.

 The rebellion of 1449 marks the starting point of a vicious controversy about the legitimacy of ethnic discrimination amongst Christians in Spain not only during the following decades but also in the following two centuries.
 Beyond the papal bull of Nicholas V, the 1449 statutes were condemned by many theologians in the immediate aftermath of the revolt.
 These critics in the 1440s and 1450s included some of the most prominent theologians and churchmen in Castile.
 The defenders of the conversos included the respected jurist Alonso Díaz de Montalvo (1405–1499), the converso bishop of Burgos Alonso de Cartagena (1384–1456), who wrote a defence of Christian unity entitled Defensorium unitatis christianae (1449) and strenuously asserted that the grace conferred by baptism upon neophytes was not an inherited virtue, as well as the converso Cardinal Juan de Torquemada (1388–1468), who wrote the Tractatus contra madianitas et ismaelitas (1450).
 Finally, and slightly later, another critic of such racialism was the converso head of the Hieronymite Order, Alonso de Oropesa, whose work Lumen ad revelationem gentium (“Light to enlighten the Gentiles”, 1466) similarly called for unity.
 The pervasiveness of the belief that genealogical descent impacted upon the character of individuals was nonetheless so well entrenched in fifteenth-century Castile that even a trenchant critic of racialism like Bishop Alonso de Cartagena was, somewhat paradoxically, willing to accept that conversos of Jewish origin possessed a moral nobility (compared to ‘Old Christians’) conferred upon them by their Jewish ancestry.